The Highest Paying Legal Jobs

 These are some of the most highly compensated legal jobs.

 Trial lawyers are among the highest paid legal professionals in the world.
-Thousands practice across the globe, but litigators who handle high-dollar, high-profile and high-stakes cases are the most highly compensated.
-Not all lawyers rake in high incomes, however.
+Thousands practice across the globe, but civil litigators who handle high-dollar, high-profile and high-stakes cases are the most highly compensated.
+However, not all lawyers rake in high incomes.
 Many public interest lawyers and solo practitioners earn modest salaries.
-The median annual salary for all lawyers was $133,470 in 2014, up from $110,590 in 2008.
+In 2018, the median pay for trial lawyers is $99,000.

 Intellectual Property Lawyers

-Intellectual property laws protect ideas: patents, copyrights, trademarks and other profitable concepts.
+Intellectual property laws protect ideas, such as patents, copyrights, trademarks, and other profitable concepts.
 This is a fast-growing area of law as technology continues to advance, and it is also statistically among the most lucrative.
-The median pay is nearly $143,000 as of 2016, while lawyers on the high end can earn as much as $270,000 a year.
+The median pay is nearly $137,000, while lawyers on the high end can earn as much as $197,000 a year.

 Employment and Labor Attorneys